MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v15-to-v17.md

     Publish-NAVApp -ServerInstance <server instance name> -Path "<path to Microsoft_Base Application.app>"
     ```

-4. Publish the Microsoft_Application extension (when coming from 15.2 and earlier only).
+4. Publish the Microsoft_Application extension.

     The Microsoft_Application extension is a new extension introduced in 15.3.
 For more information about this extension, see [The Microsoft_Application.app File](../developer/devenv-application-app-file.md).